Jonathan Hayes: Personal life

 Hayes's son, Jaxson, starred on the 2018–19 Texas Longhorns men's basketball team as a freshman and declared for the 2019 NBA draft.
 He was selected 8th overall by the Atlanta Hawks in the 2019 NBA Draft before being traded to the New Orleans Pelicans.
 Hayes's daughter, Jillian, committed as a member of the 2020 recruiting class to play college basketball at the University of Cincinnati.
 Hayes's wife, Kristi, was a scholarship basketball player at Drake and college women's basketball coach before getting married.
+On January 29, 2024, it was announced that Hayes became the new Athletic Director for Moeller High School.